-6.9 Convert a Keil μVision project to a solution
+5.9 Convert a Keil μVision project to a solution

-You can convert any Keil® $\mu$ Vision® project to a solution from the CMSIS Solution extension.
-Note that the conversion does not work with Arm® Compiler 5 (AC5) projects.
+You can convert any Keil[®] μ Vision[®] project to a solution from the CMSIS Solution extension.
+Note that the conversion does not work with Arm[®] Compiler 5 (AC5) projects.
 You can download Arm Compiler 5 projects from the website, but you cannot use them with the extensions.
 Only Arm Compiler 6 projects can be converted.
-As a workaround, you can update Arm Compiler 5 projects to Arm Compiler 6 in Keil $\mu$ Vision, then convert the projects to solutions in Visual Studio Code.
+As a workaround, you can update Arm Compiler 5 projects to Arm Compiler 6 in Keil μ Vision, then convert the projects to solutions in Visual Studio Code.
 For more help and information on converting to Arm Compiler 6, see the Migrate Arm Compiler 5 to Arm Compiler 6 application note and the Arm Compiler for Embedded Migration and Compatibility Guide.

-- 1. Open the project that contains the \.uvprojx that you want to convert in Visual Studio Code. - 2.
-Right-click the \.uvprojx and select Convert uvproj to csolution from the Explorer.
+- Drag and drop the folder that contains the .uvprojx that you want to convert onto the Visual Studio Code workspace to open it.
+Alternatively, you can import a μVision project from keil.arm.com, or clone a project from GitHub. - 2.
+Right-click the .uvprojx and select Convert uvproj to csolution from the Explorer.
 The conversion starts immediately.